-- A Capital transfer of \$1.0 million was made to the Capital Projects fund to account for existing revenue shortfalls and or future project costs, thereby reducing the need for borrowing. - Overall public safety expenditures reflect savings of \$.7 million resulting mainly from personnel cost savings, lower market prices in fuel products than anticipated, and favorable insurance awards during the County's bid process. - Unallocated cost exceeded projections by \$.5 million mainly due to the issuance of an employee stipend that was not originally budgeted. - Remaining cost centers accounted for \$.5 million in savings, mainly a result of personnel cost savings, lower market prices in fuel products than anticipated, and debt service savings. - □ The Capital Project Fund is used to account for major capital acquisition and construction of County operations.
-At the end of the current fiscal year the Capital Project Fund has a total fund balance of \$71.1 million all of which is designated for capital related projects.
+- An additional transfer of \$3.0 million was made to the Capital Projects, Golf Course, and Highway funds to offset operating shortfalls, negative fund balance and for future project costs.
+General fund operating subsidies were increased in FY 2016 to the golf course. - Overall public safety expenditures reflect savings of \$1.7 million resulting mainly from personnel cost savings, lower market prices in fuel products than anticipated, and favorable insurance awards during the County's bid process. - Unallocated cost exceeded projections by \$.7 million related to prior year pension contribution; workers comp and health insurance net savings; and retirement incentives.

+- Remaining cost centers accounted for \$1.3 million in savings, mainly a result of personnel cost savings due to retirement incentives, lower market prices in fuel products than anticipated, and debt service savings. - The Capital Projects Fund is used to account for major capital acquisition and construction of County operations.
+At the end of the current fiscal year the Capital Project Fund has a total fund balance of \$62.5 million all of which is designated for capital related projects.
 Major funding sources for projects are pay-go-funding, debt proceeds, fees and taxes, and grants.
-Fund balance decreased by \$3.9 million for the current fiscal year.
-The change in fund balance is the result of timing differences in projects with funding proceeds and project expenditures. - □ The County's Community Partnership, Inmate Welfare, Contraband, Agricultural Education, Foreign Trade Zone, Hotel Rental Tax, Gaming, HEPMPO, and Land Preservation Funds combined have a fund balance of \$.9 million.
+Fund balance decreased by \$8.6 million for the current fiscal year.
+The change in fund balance is the result of timing differences in projects with funding proceeds and project expenditures and use of prior project savings. - □ The County's Community Grant Management, Inmate Welfare, Contraband, Agricultural Education, Foreign Trade Zone, Hotel Rental Tax, Gaming, HEPMPO, and Land Preservation Funds combined have a fund balance of \$.5 million.
 The net decrease in fund balance during the current year was \$.4 million.
 These funds represent monies designated for specific programs and services.